bifurcationkit/BifurcationKitDocs.jl/docs/src/codim3Continuation.md

 ## Newton refinement

-Once a Fold / Hopf point has been detected after a call to `br = continuation(...)`, it can be refined using `newton` iterations.
+Once a Bogdanov-Takens point has been detected after a call to `br = continuation(...)`, it can be refined using `newton` iterations.
 Let us say that `ind_bif` is the index in `br.specialpoint` of a Bogdanov-Takens point.
 This guess can be refined as follows:

 ```julia
 outfold = newton(br::AbstractBranchResult, ind_bif::Int;